Bachelor of Science in Nursing (RN BSN)

 • Submit an application and be admitted to SGSC.

 • Submit an application to the School of Nursing.

-• Submit copies of all transcripts from colleges and universities previously attended to the SGSC Admissions and the School of Nursing.
+• Submit copies of all transcripts from colleges and universities previously attended to the SGSC Admissions.

 • Exit all learning support classes prior to enrolling in a nursing class.

 • Be licensed in Georgia as a Registered Nurse with no current public or private disciplinary actions by the first day of enrollment in the RN-BSN program, verified by state roster of RNs.

 • Have an overall cumulative GPA of 2.5.

 • Have successfully passed the PSI background check and drug screen.

 • Have a grade of ‘C’ or better in course work.

 • Exit all learning support foundation, pre-requisite and core courses